HKalbasi/zngur/book/src/how_it_works.md

 ## How a Rust type is represented in C++

 A normal rust type ABI is undefined, so passing it directly in a cross language function call is undefined behavior.
-The thing that is guaranteed, is that size and align of a type won't change during a compile session.
+The thing that is guaranteed is that the size and alignment of a type won't change during a compile session.
 By adding static assertions against the user provided size and align in the `main.zng` file, Zngur ensures that it knows the correct size and align of the type for this compile session.
-Knowing size and align of a type enables `std::ptr::read` and `std::ptr::write`.
+Knowing the size and align of a type enables `std::ptr::read` and `std::ptr::write`.
 These functions only need the pointer to be valid (which basically means `ptr..ptr+size` should belong to a single live chunk of memory, [read more](https://doc.rust-lang.org/std/ptr/index.html#safety)) and aligned.
 So Zngur can use the pointer to the below `data` in those functions: